-- A. When adopting IFRS 9, the Company expects to reclassify available-for-sale financial assets of \$4,135,207 to financial assets at fair value through profit or loss and increase retained earnings and decrease accumulated other comprehensive income in the amounts of \$2,555,470 and \$2,555,470, respectively. - B. In line with the regulations of IFRS 9 on provision for impairment, accounts receivable and other receivables will be reduced by \$6,171 and \$1,187, respectively, and retained earnings will be decreased by \$7,358. - C. Presentation of contract assets and contract liabilities
+- A. When adopting IFRS 9, the Group expects to reclassify available-for-sale financial assets of \$4,135,207 to financial assets at fair value through profit or loss and increase retained earnings and decrease accumulated other comprehensive income in the amounts of \$2,555,470 and \$2,555,470, respectively. - B. In line with the regulations of IFRS 9 on provision for impairment, accounts receivable and other receivables will be reduced by \$8,370 and \$1,204, respectively, and retained earnings will be decreased by \$9,574. - C. Presentation of contract assets and contract liabilities

-When adopting IFRS 15, the Company expects to change the presentation of certain accounts in the balance sheet as follows:
+When adopting IFRS 15, the Group expects to change the presentation of certain accounts in the balance sheet as follows:

 - (a) Under IFRS 15, the services which have been rendered but not yet billed will be recognized as contract assets, but were previously presented as part of accounts receivable in the balance sheet.
-As of January 1, 2018, the balance of contract asset is \$447,953. - (b) Under IFRS 15, the services which have been processed before completion will be recognized as contract assets over time.
-As of January 1, 2018, the contract assets and retained earnings will be increased by \$745,453 and \$121,839, respectively, and inventory will be decreased by \$623,614. - (c) Under IFRS 15, liabilities in relation to contracts are recognized as contract liabilities, but were previously presented as advance sales receipts in the balance sheet.
-As of January 1, 2018, the balance of contract liabilities will be \$12,128.
+As of January 1, 2018, the balance of contract asset is \$901,479. - (b) Under IFRS 15, the services which have been processed before completion will be recognized as contract assets over time.
+As of January 1, 2018, the contract assets and retained earnings will be increased by \$865,322 and \$147,771, respectively, and inventory will be decreased by \$717,551. - (c) Under IFRS 15, liabilities in relation to contracts are recognized as contract liabilities, but were previously presented as advance sales receipts in the balance sheet.
+As of January 1, 2018, the balance of contract liabilities will be to \$12,128.

+SILICONWARE PRECISION INDUSTRIES CO., LTD. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

+FOR THE YEARS ENDED DECEMBER 31, 2017 AND 2016 (EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS, UNLESS STATED OTHERWISE)

-- $({\sf EXPRESSED}\ {\sf IN}\ {\sf THOUSANDS}\ {\sf OF}\ {\sf NEW}\ {\sf TAIWAN}\ {\sf DOLLARS}, {\sf UNLESS}\ {\sf STATED}\ {\sf OTHERWISE})$ - D. Under IFRS 15, current provisions (shown as other current liabilities other) are reclassified as refund liabilities (shown as other current liabilities other), but were previously presented as current provisions in the balance sheet.
-As of January 1, 2018, the balance is \$244,138. - E. Recognition of deferred income tax assets and liabilities - When initially adopting IFRS 9 and IFRS 15, the Company will recognize deferred income tax assets and liabilities for the temporary differences resulted from the adjustments.
-Accordingly, deferred income tax assets will be increased by \$1,251 and deferred income tax liabilities will be decreased by \$20,713 and retained earning will be decreased by \$19,462, respectively, on January 1, 2018. - F. The Company's equity investee also complies with the Company's policies and assesses the potential impact on the adoption of IFRS 9 and IFRS 15.
-The significant differences identified on the adoption of new standards include impairment losses of receivables and the adjustment of the contract assets.
-As of January 1, 2018, the investments accounted for using equity method and retained earnings will both increased by \$17,787.
+- D. Under IFRS 15, current provisions (shown as other current liabilities other) are reclassified as refund liabilities (shown as other current liabilities other), but were previously presented as current provisions in the balance sheet.
+As of January 1, 2018, the balance is \$316,391. - E. Recognition of deferred income tax assets and liabilities.

+When initially adopting IFRS 9 and IFRS 15, the Group will recognize deferred income tax assets and liabilities for the temporary differences resulted from the adjustments.
+Accordingly, deferred income tax assets and deferred income tax liabilities will be increased by \$1,805 and \$27,196 and retained earning will be decreased by \$25,391, respectively, on January 1, 2018.